pak-laura/HackRice7/README.md

 # What is the Workflow?

-* The Data for each and ever company listed in Nasdaq was available in the Google finances section and we make calls to the URL mentioned in the program to obtain trading info regarding that particular company.
+* The data for every company listed in NASDAQ is available in Google Finance, and we make calls to the URL mentioned in the program to obtain trading information regarding that particular company.
-The url is used to obtain the CSV Files for that particular company.
-This CSV file would provide with all the necessary data to predict the future price such as the opening, High, Closing price.
-Though the CSV would provide us with more data, we choose to only use these 3 data points.
+The URL is used to obtain the CSV file for that particular company.
+A CSV file would provide with all the necessary data to predict the future price such as the opening, high, closing prices.
+Though the CSV could provide us with more data, we choose to only use these 3 data points.
-* The Company ticker name or Nasdaq listed name will allow the user to make an API Call using the twitter API to search for tweets with those particular tweets.
-We make use of the Tweepy library of Python to take full advantage of the searching and indexing abilities availible in it.
-We save the twitter feed with those particular keywords in a csv file followed by the user who tweeted it and the timestamp.
+* The Company ticker name or NASDAQ listed name will allow the user to make an API call using the Twitter API to search for tweets mentioning that company.
+We make use of the Tweepy library of Python to take full advantage of its searching and indexing abilities.
+We save the tweets with those particular keywords in a CSV file along with the user who tweeted it and the timestamp.
-* This twitter CSV File is passed onto the next stage which happens to be the sentiment analyzer.
-In this stage we leverage the NLTK library available in python to tag a tweet using Natural Language processing to classify the said tweets as either Positive, negative or Neutral.
+* This Twitter CSV File is passed on to the sentiment analyzer.
+In this stage we leverage the NLTK library available in Python to use Natural Language Processing to classify each tweet in the file as either Positive, Negative or Neutral.
-* The sentimental analysis reveals a compound value which is an equalization of the positive and negative qualities of the tweet.
-This would serve as a key towards ensuring that the process of Machine learning.
-Sentiment Analysis value is appended to the CSV File so that the model can be used towards the final training of the prediction model.
+* The sentiment analysis returns a compound value for each tweet which is an equalization of the positive and negative qualities of that tweet.
+These values are essential to the process of Machine Learning.
+The sentiment analysis values are stored in another CSV file so that the model can be used towards the final training of the prediction model.
-* For the purpose of Machine learning and predicting future data, we use a regression model which would have a Back propagation network and a Linear regression model.
-The model is trained using Keras which serves on top of a Tensorflow Backend.
+* For the purpose of Machine Learning and predicting future data, we use a regression model which would have a linear regression model and a backpropagation network, also known as a deep learning neural network.
+The model is trained using Keras, which we chose to run on a TensorFlow backend.
 We fit in the predicted data in the model curve.
-We show that there is a significant relationship between the stock prices and twitter feeds based on that Company.
-This leads us to believe that the people perception of a company and its product could afect the prices and thus enable investors to make the right call.
+We show that there is a significant relationship between the stock prices and twitter feeds based on that company.
+This leads us to believe that people’s perception of a company and its product could affect its stock prices and thus enable investors to make the right call.
-* Building the Frontend is mainly used to provide the user with an intuitive interface which would allow the user to monitor his stocks see the estimated stock prices and the need to buy or sell shares
+* We built the frontend mainly to provide the user with an intuitive interface with which to allow the user to monitor their stocks and see the projected stock prices.
+This allows them to make informed decisions on buying and selling their shares.

 # Where do we go from here?
 We have also used LSTM and RNN to build a keras and Tensorflow based Stock price predictor which takes data worth over a couple of years(12 years or so) in order to try and predict stock prices accurately.
 This would also take into consideration the variable factors present aorund the user and the need to evolve.